jeduardo44/projects_ai/Desktop/project_summer/demo/README.md

-# Demo Screenshots for LinkedIn
+# Demo Screenshots

-This folder should contain professional screenshots of your Medical Data Analyzer application:
+This folder contains screenshots of the Medical Data Analyzer application for documentation and demonstration purposes.

-## Required Screenshots for LinkedIn Post:
+## Required Screenshots:

 ### 1. **main_interface.png**
 - Full homepage with glassmorphism design